Introduction:

 7. Investing in Staff Training and Development

-As in almost all other aspects of the hospital business, technology is a significant enabler; however, the human factor is still highly relevant in the process of revenue cycle management.
-To support this concept, it is common for such facilities to enroll their RCM personnel for further classes, seminars, or professional developments in an effort to keep their employees current in billing procedural rules or changes in codification norms.
+As in almost all other aspects of the hospital business, technology is a significant enabler; however, the human factor is still highly relevant in revenue cycle management.
+To support this concept, it is common for such facilities to enroll their RCM personnel for further classes, seminars, or professional developments to keep their employees current in billing procedural rules or changes in codification norms.
 Hospital revenue cycle management strategies include conducting tests of skills frequently, providing education programs, and training multiple abilities.
 Hospitals can enhance understanding and proficiency levels in working in regions of the revenue cycle, thereby increasing precision, pace, and general productivity.

 8. Implementing Continuous Auditing and Compliance Monitoring